LabRAI/KDD2025_Tutorial/README.md

 # KDD 2025 Tutorial:
 ## Model Extraction Attack and Defense for Large Language Models: Recent Advances, Challenges, and Future Prospectives

 🥹 Welcome to the official tutorial page for our KDD 2025 Tutorial on **Model Extraction Attacks and Defenses for Large Language Models (LLMs)**, presented at the **ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2025)**.
 This repository contains the static website source code that was presented during the tutorial session.
 It is intended to serve not only as a reference for attendees but also as a **template** for future tutorials, workshops, and academic event websites.
+For any questions or suggestions about this webpage template, please contact [Lincan Li](ll24bb@fsu.edu).

 ---